AMWA-TV/bcp-002-02/docs/Overview.md

 Node implementations MUST indicate Distinguishing Information in the [IS-04][] Node API using `asset` tags as defined in the [Tags register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/tags/) of the [NMOS Parameters Registers][NPR] as follows.

-Node and Device Resources MUST include exactly one value for each of the following tags:
+Node and Device resources MUST include exactly one value for each of the following tags:

 - [Manufacturer](https://specs.amwa.tv/nmos-parameter-registers/branches/main/tags/#asset-manufacturer)
 - [Product Name](https://specs.amwa.tv/nmos-parameter-registers/branches/main/tags/#asset-product)